From the Director

 It has been an amazing year for changes.
 The obvious one was the departure of iCAHE’s inaugural Director, Professor Karen Grimmer.
-Despite how she was treated Karen has remained involved with iCAHE and remains a valuable asset to the Centre.
+Despite a recent bout of ill health Karen has remained involved with iCAHE and remains a valuable asset to the Centre.
 She is not only a great person to bounce ideas off she is also a great colleague and a fantastic friend to me personally.
-Whilst UniSA has chosen not to benefit from the wealth of knowledge and experience that Karen has developed over the years I am delighted that her value to Allied Health internationally continues on, sadly for us with other universities and not UniSA.
+Whilst we won’t benefit formally from the wealth of knowledge and experience that Karen has developed over the years I am delighted that her value to Allied Health internationally continues on, sadly for us, with other universities and not UniSA.
 Whilst our loss is their gain I am happy that these other universities will prosper and that Karens work in Allied Health will continue.

 Janine Dizon continues to fly the iCAHE banner high internationally by doing amazing work in South Africa, Philippines, Malaysia, and India in the area of guideline development and contextualisation.
 Her work is unique not only for Allied Health but also in the area of medicine and places the Allied Health discipline at the forefront of Guidelines development in areas where Guidelines can actually make real change in people’s lives.
 So often nowadays evidence based practice activities such as systematic reviews and Guidelines development are purely academic adventures, done for academic outputs and promotion rather than to make real change in people’s lives.
 It is exciting to see committed iCAHE researchers like Janine who are prepared not only to ‘talk the talk’ but to step out of their academic offices and go out there and ‘walk the walk’ on the international stage.